How to Pay for Expensive Medical Treatments

-Medical costs can be burden enough; we haven’t discussed the cost of lost income, childcare, transportation, and all the other related expenses that go into making a full recovery from an acute injury, much less adjusting your life to a chronic medical condition.
+Expensive medical costs can be a burden enough; we haven’t discussed the cost of lost income, childcare, transportation, and all the other related expenses that go into making a full recovery from an acute injury, much less adjusting your life to a chronic medical condition.

 Negotiating lower prices

-As with any marketplace item, you can negotiate the price of treatments, hospital stays, and more.
+As with any marketplace item, you can negotiate the price of expensive medical procedures, a hospital stay, and more.
 Ideally, you could turn to someone who was an expert in such pricing for help negotiating your bill.